Jump to section

 Ovarian Hypoplasia

 There are instances when the ovaries do not fully develop and are incapable of producing enough estrogen for your female to come into heat or have a normal heat cycle.
 The mammary glands and the vulva will stay small and look underdeveloped.
-Ovarian hypoplasia is a result of abnormalities of the sex chromosome.

 Malnutrition

 Female dogs that are malnourished from poor diet or recent illness will many times not have a heat cycle.
-Feeding a commercial dog food that is low in protein and fat content can cause your female to not have a heat cycle.
+Feeding a low quality dog food that is low in protein and fat content can cause your female to not have a heat cycle.
 If you are planning on breeding your female, be sure to feed her a high quality food to ensure that her body is able produce enough estrogen for a proper heat cycle.

 Tumor on the Ovaries